Hopkins, Missouri

 Hopkins is a city in northern Nodaway County, Missouri, United States.
-The population was 532 at the 2010 Census.
+The population was 472 at the 2020 Census, the third largest city in the county.

 History

 Hopkins was laid out in 1870.
 The community has the name of A.L.
 Hopkins of the Kansas City, St. Joseph and Council Bluffs Railroad.
 The railroad later became the Chicago, Burlington and Quincy and finally the Burlington Northern before tracks were remove in 1983.
 A post office called Hopkins has been in operation since 1871.

-Occult writer Grant Wallace was born in Hopkins in 1867.

 The Hopkins Tornado of 1881 is believed to have been one of the first recorded F5 tornadoes.

 On Sunday afternoon November 16, 1952, Hopkins was struck by a tornado which greatly damaged the downtown business district.
 Mary Jane Truman, sister of Harry S Truman, had appeared in the community almost to the day a year earlier.
 She contacted her brother who was on a yacht.
 Hopkins was the first town in the United States of under 1,000 people to receive federal disaster relief.
 The government sent the community $10,000 which was put under the administration of Wren Peve, a local businessman.
 Mr. Peve kept accurate track of the spending and when all the needs were met it was found that there was a surplus.
 Peve then wrote a check and sent that surplus back to Washington.
-The cleanup was under the direction of Landon Wallace; the local Ford salesman and also the Hopkins Fire Chief.
+The cleanup was under the direction of Landon Wallace, the local Ford salesman and also the Hopkins Fire Chief.
 During the three weeks of cleanup, most of the second floors of the downtown buildings were removed by his order.